 When writing your will, one of the questions you may have to consider is if you can appoint a beneficiary as the executor of the will.
-To answer this question, you will have to understand who a beneficiary is, who an executor is, and what their responsibilities are.
+To answer this question, you will have to understand who a beneficiary is, who an executor is, what their responsibilities are and what part probate solicitors play in the process.

 When you know this, you will be able to select them well and minimize any chances of disputes arising between beneficiaries or between the beneficiaries and the executor.
 Keep reading and we will help you understand these terms in addition to explaining to you if you can choose a beneficiary to execute your will.